eiffel-community/eiffel-intelligence-frontend/wiki/markdown/subscription-handling.md

 page which help perform a number of subscription related actions.
 A table may become visible, which is populated by the information about the stored (if any) subscriptions in the connected database.
-This view is also the default view of the Eiffel Intelligence Frontend, once the authentication (if enabled) is done.
+This view is also the default view of the Eiffel Intelligence front-end, once the authentication (if enabled) is done.

 <img src="images/subscription_overview.png">
 </img>